There are several ways to seek help from a librarian:

 7. If you decide to use Google Scholar when you're off-campus, please note that for efficiency in locating full text, you should log in through the RUL Web site.
 (When you're on campus, the recognized IP address allows you automatic access to the full text of Rutgers-subscribed materials.)

 8. Interested in doing citation searching or citation analysis?
-Use Scopus or Web of Science (Arts & Humanities, Social Sciences and Science Citation Indexes).
+You can use Scopus or Web of Science (Arts & Humanities, Social Sciences and Science Citation Indexes).

-9. To help you with organizing or managing your research, consider using a citation management tool.
-Rutgers subscribes to EndNote and RefWorks 3.
+9. To help you with organizing or managing your research, consider using a citation manager.
+Rutgers subscribes to EndNote and RefWorks.
 A couple of the free tools available are Mendeley and Zotero.
-Most indexes/databases can export citations into these citation managers, at which point you can then organize them into folders.
-When you write a paper, the citation management tool can generate citations for you.
+Most indexes/databases can export citations into these citation managers, at which point you can then organize them into folders, and share the folders (with co-authors, a faculty advisory, etc.) When you write a paper, the citation management tool can generate citations for you, both in-text citations as well as a bibliography.
 Some also allow you to save PDFs and even make annotations within the PDF for future reference.

 10. Interested in opportunities to learn more?
-The Dana Library and Graduate School-Newark is co-sponsoring a number of graduate student workshops intended to help students with doing research (i.e., information literacy skills), handling data, searching for grants, and much more!
+The Dana Library and Graduate School-Newark co-sponsor a number of Graduate Student Success Workshops intended to help students with doing - and publishing - research, from literature research skills, to collecting and analyzing data, and much more!
 The New Brunswick Libraries also offers workshops of different topics and those are open to RU-Newark students, as well.
-All workshops will be Webinars this Fall and are free for students to attend, although registration is required.
+All workshops will be Webinars this Spring and are free for students to attend, although registration is typically required.
 In addition, you can learn on-demand via tutorials and guides available on the Libraries Web site.
 (Note: For those at RU-Newark interested in writing help, consider the Writing Center.)

 This guide is copyright-protected, but you are welcome to reuse it as per the license below (click for more details):